 Here are my 4 sure-fire signs you’re betting off spending your time elsewhere:

-1. You start hitting golf balls without any sort of stretching or warm up
+1. Hitting golf balls without stretching or warm up

 Seems obvious but most golfers just don’t do it.
 To get the most out of your practice your body must be fully warmed up and ready to go.
 Spend at least 5 minutes stretching the big muscles of your back, shoulders and legs.